CAT2 Peripheral Driver Library

 If the WDT is configured to generate an interrupt, pending interrupts must be cleared within the ISR (otherwise, the interrupt will be generated continuously).
 A pending interrupt to the WDT block must be cleared by calling the Cy_WDT_ClearInterrupt() function.
 The call to the function will clear the unhandled WDT interrupt counter.

-Use the WDT ISR as a timer to trigger certain actions and to change a next WDT match value.
+Use the WDT ISR as a timer to trigger certain actions and to change a next WDT match or limit value.

 Ensure that the interrupts from the WDT are passed to the CPU to avoid unregistered interrupts.
 Unregistered WDT interrupts result in a continuous device reset.
 To avoid this, call Cy_WDT_UnmaskInterrupt().
 After that, call the WDT API functions for interrupt handling/clearing.